 where $C$ sets the amplitude, $\omega_{\rm dip}$ is the dipole oscillation frequency, and $\phi_0$ is an initial phase.\footnote{The overall amplitude decays if the simulation is run for very long times.
 However, the decay rate decreases with increasing resolution, so this appears to be a numerical artifact, at least in part.} This oscillation can be interpreted as the effective driving force in a forced, damped oscillator model for stone skipping.
 To specify the driving term more fully we must analyze the frequency content of the \emph{complex} coefficient $c_{1,1,-1}(t)$ (without taking the modulus) and infer a plausible functional form from its spectrum.

-Note that the coefficients are continuously modified by the interaction between the soliton and the black hole potential---if these were pure eigenstates we would expect the amplitudes to be roughly constant.
+The very small coefficients in Figure~\ref{fig:4}, especially those in the pure-soliton and symmetry-forbidden sectors define an empirical numerical floor set by the finite grid, finite box, projection truncation, and imperfect cancellation of symmetries.
+We therefore use the coefficient hierarchy to identify robust, order-of-magnitude differences between runs and do not attach significance to features near the noise floor.
+Additionally, the coefficients are continuously modified by the interaction between the soliton and the black hole potential -- if these were pure eigenstates we would expect the amplitudes to be roughly constant.
 Some spherically symmetric radial modes ($\ell=0$, $n\neq 0$) can attain amplitudes comparable to the dipole modes.
-As shown in Figure~\ref{fig:6}, such a radial component displays the same qualitative oscillatory pattern and a similar amplitude, but with a higher oscillation frequency.
+Figure~\ref{fig:6} shows that these radial components exhibit oscillations with amplitudes comparable to those of the dipole modes, but with a higher frequency.

-While radial modes are excited in both single and binary black hole scenarios, significant dipole excitation is unique to the single black hole case.
-This suggests that the dipole interaction is the primary driver of stone skipping.
-We test this hypothesis below by evolving black holes in controlled backgrounds where either radial or dipole modes are selectively excited.
+While radial modes are excited in both single and binary black hole scenarios, significant dipole excitation is unique to the single black hole, suggesting that this is the primary driver of stone skipping.
+We now test this hypothesis by evolving black holes in backgrounds in which radial or dipole modes are excited ``by hand''.